 The Port Stephens region is made up of a number of seaside villages and will guarantee you a good time.
-Whether you’re an adventurous traveller, that can climb Mount Tomaree, or a more relaxed traveller who prefers to indulge in the finest food at award-winning restaurants, or a mix of both, Port Stephens has got you covered.
+Whether you’re an adventurous traveller that can climb Tomaree Mountain, or a more relaxed traveller who prefers to indulge in the finest food at award-winning restaurants, Port Stephens has got you covered.

 The Little Beach Boathouse

 Time slows at this waterfront bar and seafood restaurant, as it’s the perfect place to have a relaxing lunch or dinner and soak in the sun, especially while eating oysters and sipping on killer cocktails.
-The Little Beach Boathouse boasts a family friendly atmosphere, exceptional service and specialises in fresh, locally caught seafood.
-The restaurant’s menu features Port Stephens rock oysters, local king prawns, and market fish of the day, along with a handful of vegetarian and gluten free options.
+The Little Beach Boathouse boasts a family-friendly atmosphere, exceptional service and specialises in fresh, locally caught seafood.
+The restaurant’s menu features Port Stephens rock oysters, local king prawns and market fish of the day alongside a handful of vegetarian and gluten-free options.
 The bar serves unique cocktails, craft beers and local wines, along with light tapas, bar snacks.
-The restaurant has become quite popular with tourists, as well as being a local favourite, so it’s worth making a booking if you have limited time at Port Stephens and don’t want to miss out, and trust us you don’t.
+The Little Beach Boathouse is a local favourite, so it’s worth making a booking if you have limited time in Port Stephens.

-The Poyer’s is a family-owned restaurant that’s right on the water and is nearby a playground.
-The menu has a French influence combined with Australian cuisine, so you’ll see everything from Eggs Benedict to Escargots.
-The French influence is also heavily present throughout the dessert menu which includes Tart Tartin, Praline Parfait and Chocolate Fondant.
+The Poyer’s is a family-owned restaurant that’s right on the water in the heart of Port Stephens.
+The menu has a French influence combined with Australian cuisine, so you’ll see everything from Eggs Benedict (from $17) to Roasted Quail ($20).
+The French influence is also heavily present throughout the dessert menu which includes everything from Parfait Calvados ($16) to Vanilla Bean Crème Brûlée ($16).
 The owners are very passionate about food and making their customer’s experience relaxed and worthwhile.
-They are also particular about where they source their food from – the coffee is ethically sourced from 5 single origin coffees from around the world, with each origin being “carefully roasted one by one and blended soon after to create a coffee that is exceptionally well balanced.”
+They are also particular about where they source their food from – the coffee is ethically sourced from five single origin coffees from around the world, with each origin being “carefully roasted one by one and blended soon after to create a coffee that is exceptionally well balanced.”
 So with the rigour that goes into their process, chances are that even if you order a coffee and a muffin, it’s going to be a culinary masterpiece.

-Murray’s Craft Brewing Co is situated on the widely popular and beautiful estate of Bob’s Farm, also home to Port Stephens winery (the oldest winery in the region).
-Explore the brewery on a world class tour, and if you’ve got little Tikes with you, drop them off at Pirate Bob’s ultimate scavenger hunt- the perfect day for young and old.
-Although they are most famous for their beers, Murray’s Brewing Co makes a pretty good BBQ, which nods to the great stereotypical Australian experience of coming together over a BBQ too.
-Here you’ll be enjoying a snag with a cold one all while overlooking a vineyard while listening to live music.
+Murray’s Craft Brewing Co is situated on the widely popular and beautiful estate of Bob’s Farm, also home to Port Stephens Winery (the oldest winery in the region).
+Explore the brewery on a world-class tour, and if you’ve got the little ones with you, drop them off at Pirate Bob’s Ultimate Scavenger Hunt – the perfect day for young and old.
+Although they are most famous for their beers, Murray’s Craft Brewing Co makes a pretty good BBQ, which nods to the great stereotypical Australian experience of coming together over a BBQ too.
+Here you’ll be enjoying a snag with a cold one all while overlooking a vineyard listening to live music.
 What a ripper of a day!

 Shoal Bay Country Club

-With weekly live entertainment, bands every Friday and Saturday night, and a variety of ongoing competitions such as joker poker, trivia, raffles, and pool competitions, Shoal Bay Country Club Hotel is a true Australian pub experience not to be missed.
-Having almost 80 years of history behind them, in 2016 the pub was refurbished and as a result, given a Bondi-esque feel to it, with pastel couches and striped umbrellas showcased against the stunning waterfront.
+With weekly live entertainment, bands every Friday and Saturday night, and a variety of ongoing competitions such as trivia, raffles, and pool competitions, Shoal Bay Country Club is a true Australian pub experience not to be missed.
+Having almost 80 years of history behind them, in 2016 the pub was refurbished and as a result it was given a Bondi-esque feel to it, with pastel couches and striped umbrellas showcased against the stunning waterfront.
 The venue is a spacious oasis, boasting sensational meals and delicious cocktails served in carafes to share with family and friends.

-Only recently opening in October this year, the luxurious hotel brings classy cocktails and Mediterranean and Modern Australian dishes to Port Stephens.
-Guests can swim in the hotel’s infinity pool or enjoy drinks at the Bannisters Tavern and Sports Bar.
-The family friendly pub has live music and a cute beer garden – perfect for long lunches or an afternoon drink!
+Bannisters Port Stephens is a luxurious hotel that brings classy cocktails and Mediterranean and modern Australian dishes to Port Stephens.
+Guests can swim in the hotel’s infinity pool or enjoy drinks and a bite to eat.
+This family-friendly venue also has live music and a cute beer garden to enjoy – perfect for long lunches or an afternoon drink!

 What to do in Port Stephens

 Let out your inner daredevil and try sand boarding!
 It’s a fun, unique experience that’s fit for all ages (just make sure to discuss any physical conditions with the tour agency first).
 Port Stephens has a range of sand dune activities, which also includes camel and horse riding.
-These tours take you over Birubi Point, Anna Bay, Port Stephens beach and the dunes, which proves to be a fantastic way to explore.
+These tours take you over Birubi Point, Anna Bay, Port Stephens Beach and the dunes, which proves to be a fantastic way to explore.
 You can also book your tour in the evening and watch the sun set over the dunes, in the company of your family and friends.
-Tours are usually around $30 for an individual and group passes are subject to how many people it’s for.
+Tours are usually around $30 per person and group passes are subject to how many people it’s for.

-Dolphin and Whale cruises are a great opportunity to see Port Stephens in a short amount of time and to spot Australia’s beautiful sea life up close and personal.There’s also the chance to swim with dolphins, an incredible experience that you won’t forget.
+Dolphin and whale watching cruises is a great opportunity to see Port Stephens in a short amount of time and to spot some of Australia’s beautiful sea life up close and personal.There’s also the chance to swim with dolphins, an incredible experience that you won’t forget.
 There are a number of cruises available with prices starting from $30 per person.
 If you’re keen for some whale watching, you can read through our list of the Top 10 Spots for Whale Watching around Australia.

 Time to tick parasailing off your bucket list!
-Unlike Skydiving or Paragliding, there isn’t as much fear when doing this activity, as you’re attached to a boat and not too high off the ground.
+Unlike skydiving or paragliding, there isn’t as much fear when doing this activity, as you’re attached to a boat and not too high off the ground.
 It’s such an invigorating experience and not only is the view fantastic from above, but as you’re slowly parachuting down, you’ll notice dolphins swimming below you – it’s almost as if you’re one with them.
-Prices range from $90 as a solo flyer to $230 as a trio.
+Prices range from $90 as a solo flyer or $230 as a trio.

 Where to Stay in Port Stephens